 Is retained executive search better than contingency recruitment?

-A positive candidate experience is essential to the recruitment process and should be a key consideration, especially for senior level positions.
-But as an employer, if you outsource your recruitment, how do you know that your organization and the prospective job role are being best represented, and that your organization is able to secure the best talent in the most time-efficient manner?
+A positive candidate experience is essential to the recruitment process and should be a key consideration, especially for senior-level positions.
+But as an employer, if you outsource your recruitment, how do you know that your organization and the prospective job role are being best represented and that your organization can secure the best talent in the most time-efficient manner?

-Therein lies one of the biggest differences between retained executive and contingency search.
+Therein lies one of the most significant differences between retained executive and contingency search.

 What’s the difference between retained executive and contingency search?